Bayesian Image Analysis in Fourier Space: BIFS Modeling Framework

 where we use $\ft x_k$ as shorthand for $(\ft x)_k$.
 The joint posterior density for the image is then

-where $K$ is the set of all Fourier space point locations in the (discrete) Fourier transformed image.
-Note that for our purposes we index Fourier space along direction $v \in \{x,y,z\}$ by $\{-N_v/2,\ldots,0,1,\ldots,N_v/2 - 1\}$, rather than the common alternative of, $\{0,\ldots,N_v-1$\}, as it leads to a more convenient formulation for specifying BIFS prior models, i.e. such that they are centered at the zero frequency position of Fourier space.
-Furthermore, in order to account for the fact that (most) images are in practice real-valued, the Fourier transform must be conjugate (Hermitian) symmetric on the plane (or volume if 3D).
-A real-valued image output is ensured by considering a realization of the posterior distribution to be determined by the half-plane (half volume), the other half being conjugate symmetric to the first (see \citet{liang2000principles}, pp. 31 and 322).
-Therefore, for real-valued images, the BIFS posterior is only evaluated over half of Fourier space (and points on the line $x=0$ if taking half-plane in the $y$-direction or conversely $y=0$ for half-plane in the $x$-direction) and the remainder is obtained by conjugate reflection.
+where $K$ is the set of all Fourier space point locations in the (discrete) Fourier transform of the image.
+Note that for our purposes we index Fourier space along direction $v \in \{x,y,z\}$ by $\{-N_v/2,\ldots,0,1,\ldots,N_v/2 - 1\}$, rather than the common alternative of, $\{0,\ldots,N_v-1$\}; therefore, the center point $(0,0)$ corresponds to the zero frequency position of Fourier space.
+Furthermore, since most images are in practice real-valued, the Fourier transform must be conjugate (Hermitian) symmetric on the plane (or volume if 3D).
+A real-valued image output is ensured by specifying the prior to be conjugate symmetric with respects to Fourier space coordinates (see \citet{liang2000principles}, pp. 31 and 322).
+Therefore, for real-valued images, the BIFS posterior only needs to be evaluated over half of Fourier space (and points on the line $x=0$ if taking half-plane in the $y$-direction or conversely $y=0$ for half-plane in the $x$-direction) and the remainder is obtained by conjugate reflection.

-In defining priors as a process over Fourier space we are restricting the space of possible priors to generally stationary processes, similar to MRFs with neighborhood structure wrapped on the torus.
-(The ``generally'' qualifier is because of the very specific exception that the BIFS priors can be specified as non-stationary with respect to identification of the overall mean by placing an improper uniform prior at k-space point $(0,0)$ for the modulus, i.e., leading to models with the same property as the intrinsic pairwise MRF priors.
-In practice, for image analysis problems where the goal is to enhance features, this restriction to stationarity is minimal except toward the edges of an image; and the effects at the edges can be mitigated by expanding the field of view of the data (e.g. by setting pixel values in the expanded edges to the overall image mean or to an expanded neighborhood mean).
-Furthermore, in many medical imaging applications the area of interest is far from the edges of the field of view and much of the boundary corresponds to regions outside of the body and therefore the intensity levels are flat toward the edges.
+In defining priors as a process over Fourier space we are restricting the space of possible priors to stationary processes that are toroidally wrapped around at the edges, analogous to MRFs with neighborhood structure wrapped on the torus.
+Note that these priors can be non-stationary with respect in the specific sense of not identifying the level of the overall mean by placing an improper uniform prior at k-space point $(0,0)$ for the modulus, i.e., leading to models with the same property as the intrinsic MRFs.
+In practice, for image analysis problems where the goal is to enhance features, the impact of this restriction to stationarity on the torus primarily affects the edges of an image.
+However, these effects can be mitigated by expanding the field of view of the data, e.g., by setting pixel values in the expanded boundaries to the overall image mean or to some local neighborhood mean.
+Furthermore, in many medical imaging applications the area of interest is far from the edges of the field of view with the image boundary corresponding to regions outside of the body and corresponding intensity levels are flat.